e-hat/e-hat.github.io/index.md

 These include vim, git, zsh, tmux, Ubuntu, Visual Studio, Firefox, DuckDuckGo, and the keyboard I'm typing this on.
 If you ever find a trick you think I'd like, please send it my way.

+This Spring, I'll be interning as a Software Engineer at [Shoreline.io](https://shoreline.io).
-I am currently an intern at [Stellar Science](https://www.stellarscience.com/), where I write C++ and do fun science stuff.
-I'll also mention that any opinions that I express here are not that of my employer.
+I'll also mention that any opinions that I express here do not reflect those of my employer.

 {% include section-title.html words="resume/contact/presence" %}
 My resume can be found [here](/assets/files/eddiehatfield_resume.pdf).